JTateCC/emis_tech_assess/README.md

 first step to extract json files into pandas dataframe for ease of use.

-debated automatically creating tables from dataframes or use of an ORM
+debated automatically creating tables from dataframes or use of an ORM and building tables manually for ease and proof of concept decided to create tables manually issue is that any new resource tables would require modifications of tables and new links created each time rather than dynamically pfrom

+tested building database and table, hit issue with psycopg2 and instead used pg8000 which is a pure python library which may impact runtime.

+built first table correctly.